Academic

 New book from Sarah Abrevaya Stein – “Extraterritorial Dreams: European Citizenship, Sephardi Jews, and the Ottoman Twentieth Century”

 We tend to think of citizenship as something that is either offered or denied by a state.
-Modern history teaches otherwise.Reimagining citizenship as a legal spectrum along which individuals can travel, Extraterritorial Dreams explores the history of Ottoman Jews who sought, acquired, were denied or stripped of citizenship in Europe in the late nineteenth and […]
+Modern history teaches otherwise.Reimagining citizenship as a legal spectrum along which individuals can […]

 By David Wu | Academic